 At RNID, we are committed to fundraising in an honest and transparent way.
 Much of our work is not funded by the government and we rely on the generosity of people like you to fund our cutting-edge research, life-changing services and transformative campaigning.

-It’s only because of your amazing support that we can change the world for people who are deaf, have hearing loss or suffer with tinnitus.
+It’s only because of your amazing support that we can change the world for deaf people, and those with hearing loss and tinnitus.
 Thank you!

 Our commitment to you